chryzsh/DarthSidious/bloodhound.md

 * `Import-Module .\Neo4j-Management.psd1`

 * `Invoke-Neo4j Console`
+* Likewise to Linux, log in to localhost:7474 and change the password.

 ##### Neo4j on Mac
+Similar procedure as linux.
+Neo4j does not support Java 9, so Java SDK must be version 8 and not 9 \(neo4j not suppported\).
+So install java 8 with Homebrew
+* `brew update`
+* `brew cask install java8`

 #### Back to Bloodhound

 * Install BloodHound according to instructions on the [Github page](https://github.com/BloodHoundAD/BloodHound/wiki/Getting-started)

-* If on a Mac, Java SDK must be version 8 and not 9 \(neo4j not suppported\).
-So

 * Launch BloodHound and log in to the neo4j database with credentials from before

-The old method:
+The old method of ingesting, where file is dropped to disk:

 ```
 powershell -exec bypass
-upload /path/bloodhound.ps1
 Import-Module ./BloodHound.ps1
 Invoke-BloodHound -URI http://SERVER:7474/ -UserPass "user:pass"
 ```